MicrosoftGit/credit-spread-analytics-fabric/README.md

 *   Decomposition of spread drivers (rates vs credit)
 *   Natural‑language explanations using **Fabric IQ / Copilot**
 *   A reusable Lakehouse foundation for other IQ offerings

+Fabric gives us 360-degree visibility, reduced compliance risk, and faster decision-making.
+And, Fabric IQ allows us to model our business using natural language, not complex SQL schemas.

 This is a **demo and reference implementation**, not a production system.